yml/sandbox/concurrency/README.md

 The interesting part is that even with all this work the python version can't take advantage of all the cores.
 Where the GO equivalent is controlled by an env variable called `GOMAXPROCS` that determined how many cores you want to allocate to your programs.
 The performance characteristic is also different by an order of magnitude:

+### Concurrent micro benchmark

+This microbenchmark does not include `pypy` because some of the features used in `concurrency.py` are not supported (No module named concurrent).

 **fib 30**

 * python: 231ms